How much is health insurance in 2026?

 Open enrollment

-2026 dates, Special Enrollment Periods, qualifying life events, state marketplaces, common mistakes.
+2027 coverage dates, Special Enrollment Periods, qualifying life events, state marketplaces, common mistakes.

 The enhanced credits expired, and the cliff is back